What is brand storytelling and how to use it?

 - How a brand can use storytelling

-- How to make up a great story about a brand
+- How to make up a great brand story

-- How to make up a story for your brand
+- How to make up a brand story

 - Apple example

 - Airbnb example

 Brand storytelling is a way to provide information about your brand in the form of a story.
 With this way to present, users will remember about you more and for longer.

 Stories work when they are related to users and make them sympathize.
 That’s because a user better understands and remembers things that are connected to them somehow or raise emotions in them.